alghoziii/culinarix-collaborative-filtering/README.md

 #### Endpoint:

-`GET /prediction/<user_id>`
+`GET /prediction/<User_Id>`

 #### Description:

-This endpoint provides restaurant recommendations based on the user_id entered.
-If user_id is not found, it will display a query based on the highest restaurant rating
+This endpoint provides restaurant recommendations based on the User_Id entered.
+If User_Id is not found, it will display a query based on the highest restaurant rating

 #### Response: